WindRiver-Labs/wr-ostree/recipes-support/appsdk/files/README.md

 appsdk
 ======

-Application SDK Management Tool for CBAS
+Wind River Linux Assembly Tool

 * Generate a new SDK